aurghya-0/course-materials/Converted_C_guidelines/26.typ

-#strong[Teaching Guideline: Insertion and Deletion of an Element from an
+= Insertion and Deletion of an Element from an Array (C Programming)
-Array (C Programming)]

 == 1.
 Teaching Outline
 <teaching-outline>